httpwg/http-extensions/draft-ietf-httpbis-digest-headers.md

 ## Server Returns No Representation Data

-Requests without payload data can still send a `Digest` field applying the digest-algorithm to an empty representation.
+Requests without payload data can still send a `Digest` field-value applying the digest-algorithm to an empty representation.

+The response `Digest` field-value is calculated over the JSON object `{"hello": "world"}`, which is not shown because there is no representation data.

-As there is no content coding applied, the "sha-256" and the "id-sha-256" digest-values in the response are the same.
+In this example there is no content coding applied, so the "sha-256" and the "id-sha-256" digest-values in the response would be the same.

 Request: